dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 `histdatacom[temporal]` remains accepted as a backwards-compatible extra for automation written during migration, and `histdatacom[all]` still includes the same SDK dependency.
+Source distributions and universal wheels include runtime metadata, resource manifests, third-party notices, and CLI entry points.

+The accepted V1.0 packaging design keeps normal PyPI/TestPyPI artifacts metadata-only and provisions the pinned Temporal executable through a verified runtime cache on first use.
+The design is documented in `docs/temporal-binary-provisioning.md`; #250 implements the resolver and #251 hardens release preflight around that resolver.

-Source distributions and universal fallback wheels include sidecar metadata, resource manifests, and CLI entry points.
-Platform wheels can include the Temporal server executable as package data.
-On a bundled platform wheel, `histdatacom-sidecar start` resolves the packaged executable through `importlib.resources`; on metadata-only artifacts and unsupported platforms, development and operator smoke tests should pass an explicit Temporal executable path to `histdatacom-sidecar start --executable`.
-The Python SDK and the server executable are separate distribution concerns: base installs provide the SDK, while bundled platform wheels provide the executable.
+Until the resolver lands, metadata-only artifacts and unsupported platforms should pass an explicit Temporal executable path to `histdatacom-sidecar start --executable`.
+Bundled executable wheels remain an offline/private distribution path, not the normal PyPI release path.
+The Python SDK and the server executable are separate distribution concerns: base installs provide the SDK, while the runtime resolver owns executable availability.

+Release automation should build the metadata-only sdist/fallback wheel for normal PyPI/TestPyPI publication, enforce the upload-size gate, and smoke a clean install through the runtime resolver.
+Existing bundled platform-wheel tooling may still build offline/private artifacts with pinned Temporal CLI `1.7.2` release artifacts, SHA-256 verification, `temporal-cli-provenance.json`, and Temporal CLI notice/license resources, but those wheels require an explicit operator decision.
-Release automation builds the metadata-only sdist/fallback wheel first, then builds bundled Temporal platform wheels for Linux x86_64, Linux arm64, macOS Intel, macOS arm64, and Windows x86_64.
-The bundled wheels use pinned Temporal CLI `1.7.2` release artifacts and verify SHA-256 checksums before bundling.
-The platform wheel payload includes `temporal-cli-provenance.json` plus the Temporal CLI notice and MIT license under `third-party/temporal-cli/`; metadata-only fallback artifacts intentionally omit executable provenance.
-Every bundled wheel must pass `scripts/inspect_wheel.py --require-bundled-platform`, install on its matching GitHub-hosted runner, run `histdatacom-sidecar doctor --json` with `platform.executable_bundled == true`, probe the executable version, start the sidecar without `--executable`, and run the installed-wheel hermetic sidecar smoke job.
+Bundled wheels must pass `scripts/inspect_wheel.py --require-bundled-platform`, install on a matching runner, run `histdatacom-sidecar doctor --json` with `platform.executable_bundled == true`, probe the executable version, start the runtime without `--executable`, and run the installed-wheel hermetic smoke job.
 The hermetic smoke uses a local-only dataset-planning request:
 `available_remote_data`, `update_remote_data`, `validate_urls`, download,
 extract, and import flags are all false.
 It still starts the packaged Temporal executable, starts workers, submits a workflow, waits for completion, validates